 Usability Sciences’ training further differentiates the value of our personas.
 We take a team (web design/customer service/content strategy) through a two-day workshop in which they learn predictive techniques.
 The workshop is a hands-on, direct application of the persona materials and the behavioral principles on which they are built.
 The output is a set of design decisions tested against the needs, attitudes, and behaviors of each persona.

 Contact us today to better incorporate your target audience’s needs into your website.

-- Download this seven-part series that walks aspiring persona developers through the process of creating authentic, usable and predictive personas.
-Each part in the series provides detailed insights into execution, along with a variety of examples taken from actual projects and the training workshops they incorporate.
+Website Personas A Practitioner’s Guide, our seven-part series that walks aspiring persona developers through the process of creating authentic, usable, and predictive personas.
+Each part of the series provides detailed insights into execution, along with a variety of examples taken from actual projects and the training workshops they incorporate.

 Watch “Your Current Personas Need to Grow Up and Get a Life” Join Roger Beynon as he presents a webinar on developing actionable personas.
 Well developed personas should facilitate better content marketing, have a predictive capability, and provide visibility into the customer journey and insights into how to improve it.